ruslo/CGold/docs/tutorials/variables/regular.rst

 In the previous example, the quote character `"` was used to create a name containing a space - this is called *quoted argument*.
-Note that the argument must start and end with a quote character, otherwise it becames an *unquoted argument*.
+Note that the argument must start and end with a quote character, otherwise it becomes an *unquoted argument*.
 In this case, the quote character will be treated as part of the string:

 .. literalinclude:: /examples/usage-of-variables/quotes/CMakeLists.txt